cran/BFS/README.md

     The smallest batch size is 24030 and the maximum number of values that can be downloaded through the API is 5000.

-You may also have an error the API calls too many requests.
+You may also have an error if the API calls too many requests.

     Error in pxweb_advanced_get(url = url, query = query, verbose = verbose) :
       Too Many Requests (RFC 6585) (HTTP 429).

-One solution is too query only specific elements of the dataset to download less data.
+One solution is to query only specific elements of the dataset to download less data.
 Here an example.

 First you want to get the variable names, i.e. `code`, and categories,